Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/README.md

 1. In the *Platforms* section, click on the **Add Platform** button and then on **Web API**
 1. Copy the scope proposed by default to access your web api as a user.
 It's in the form ``api://<Application ID>/access_as_user``
 1. In the *Web API platform*, in the *Pre-authorized applications* section click on **Add application**
-1. In the *application ID* field, paste the application ID of the client application as pasted from the registration
+1. In the *application ID* field, paste the application ID of the `TodoListClient-v2` application as pasted from the registration
 1. In the *Scope* field, click on the **Select** combo box and select the scope for this Web API `api://<Application ID>/access_as_user`
 1. Press the **Save** button at the bottom of the page.